-There are no walls on Earth like the Himalayan mountains.
+There are no boundaries on Earth like the Himalayas.
 Stretching 1,500 miles from the Pakistan-Afghanistan border in the west to where India and China meet Myanmar in the East, these mountains act as a bulwark forcing apart two of the largest and most populous countries in the world.
 Mount Aconcagua in Argentina is the tallest mountain outside of Asia, standing at some 23,000 feet above sea level.
-Traveling along the Himalayas, you’ll find one hundred mountains taller than that.
+Travel the length of the Himalayas and you’ll find one hundred mountains taller than that.

 Meanwhile, to the south, the Himalayas soar twice as high as Tibet.
-If you took a cross-section of the Earth beneath Denver and stacked it on top of itself five times, you’d still be thousands of feet below the peak of Mount Everest.
+If you took a cross-section of the stretch of Earth between sea level and Denver and stacked it on top of itself five times, residents of the new five-mile-high City would still be thousands of feet below the peak of Mount Everest.